 Veterans are our nation’s heroes, but they face extremes of both hero-worship and disparagement from the general public.
 Many civilians expect veterans to meet an unattainable degree of military precision in their post-service lives while facing scrutiny and misinformation about issues like mental health and job insecurity.
 These stereotypes, however, are not entirely the public’s fault, nor is every stereotype intentionally malicious since most civilians don’t have direct experience with the veteran population.
 That’s why Project Reclass centers the perspective of veterans, and why we want to give them a platform through the Veteran Experience series.

-Although veterans are united under their oath of service, people fail to see the individuals within the larger population.
-Although the military presents a unified purpose, all veterans come from different backgrounds that impact their personal lives and careers.
+Although veterans are united under their oath of service, people often fail to see the individuals within the larger population.
+While the military presents its members with a unified purpose, all veterans come from different backgrounds that impact their personal lives and careers.
 Many vets experience unique challenges like poverty and prejudice, which are seldom acknowledged in the public consciousness.
 Just like everyone else, their lives and beliefs are shaped by their unique experiences, and these individuals deserve recognition.

 While researching for this series, our Outreach team conducted an internal survey to see which issues take priority in the minds of Project Reclass members, many of whom are veterans themselves.
 We espouse many values at Project Reclass, but this survey showed what mattered to our individual members with different experiences and backgrounds.